Donda: Songs

 "Ok Ok" includes West commanding his status, while fellow rapper Lil Yachty boasts about sexual action.
 "Junya" is a tribute to Japanese fashion designer Junya Watanabe and features a skeletal arrangement of handclaps, organs, and heavy bass.
 It contains a Drake diss from West, with him alluding to Certified Lover Boy's delayed release.
 On "Believe What I Say", described as hip house, R&B, and soul, West offers a reminder to not let fame drag him down and references Kardashian.
 West and the Sunday Service Choir provide worship on "24", which features him delivering a message of hope in relation to God, backed by a discordant organ played by Cory Henry.
 "Remote Control" has an instrumental with a whistling hook over which West comments on technology and its infiltration of life, while Young Thug boasts about his property.
 On "Moon", rapper Kid Cudi provides a wistful performance.
 Throughout "Heaven and Hell", West lets out his thoughts on Jeff Bezos, vinyl, and modern culture.
 "Donda" contains a vocal sample of a speech by West's mother of the same name, who talks about him being a genius; the speech precedes a Christian worship moment from The World Famous Tony Williams.
 On the boom bap track "Keep My Spirit Alive", West claims to be anti-commercial and links his problems with the behavior of God.
-"Jesus Lord" stands as Donda's centerpiece and Kanye West details the story of how he changed from who he used to be in his verse, as well as questioning if he will go to heaven and see Donda there.
+"Jesus Lord" is Donda's centerpiece and Kanye West details the story of how he changed from who he used to be in his verse, as well as questioning if he will go to heaven and see Donda there.
 Rapper Jay Electronica then offers a cryptic worldview based on various points, before the song ends with the son of gang leader Larry Hoover thanking West for taking his father's case to the White House of 2017–2021 US president Donald Trump.